Welcome Back, Kotter: Home media

 Warner Home Video released a 6-episode Television Favorites collection on February 28, 2006.
 Due to the success of this release, Warner released the Complete first Season on DVD in Region 1 on June 12, 2007.

 On May 7, 2014, it was announced that Shout!
 Factory had acquired the rights to the series.
 Ultimately, they released Welcome Back, Kotter: The Complete Series on DVD in Region 1 on August 26, 2014, and have since released the second, third, and fourth seasons as individual sets.

+As of April 2023, the entire series is available to stream on Tubi.

 Nominations

-Kotter failed to receive any major awards, though it was nominated for an Emmy Award for Outstanding Comedy Series in 1976 after its first season; it lost to The Mary Tyler Moore Show.
+Kotter failed to win any major awards, though it was nominated for an Emmy Award for Outstanding Comedy Series in 1976 after its first season; it lost to The Mary Tyler Moore Show.
 The series was also nominated for three technical Emmy Awards: Outstanding Achievement in Videotape Editing for a Series (to Editors Susan Jenkins and Manuel Martinez) in 1976, Outstanding Art Direction for a Comedy Series (to Art Directors Roy Christopher and James Shanahan) in 1978, and Outstanding Individual Achievement — Creative Technical Crafts (to Dick Wilson for sound effects) in 1979.